 Drinking your veggies is an excellent way to get more green vegetables in your diet.
 You can actually get a full day’s worth of green vegetables in one homemade green juice or smoothie!
 Because the flavor of green smoothies can be intense, it is best to add other bold flavors like strawberries, blueberries, ginger, banana, watermelon, or pineapple.
 Visit our smoothie section for some inspiration.

 If you start using vegetables in every meal (well, you don’t have to eat them for breakfast, even though you can), it will become a habit.
 Are you craving pasta, but are unsure how to add vegetables to the dish?
 Use zucchini noodles or add spinach, kale, or broccoli to your favorite pasta dish.
-It is also best to make your own sauce from scratch.
-If you are going to eat pasta, try to buy pasta made from quinoa or lentils.
-Try varying your salad ingredients and dressings so that you continue to entice your palate.
+It is also best to make your own sauce from scratch with fresh tomatoes.
+If you are going to eat pasta, try to buy pasta made from quinoa, chickpeas, or lentils.
+When it comes to your salads, try varying your salad ingredients and dressings so that you continue to entice your palate.

 Some vegetables, herbs in particular, can enhance the flavor of a mundane dish.
-For example, beets can bring a sweet, earthy flavor to some homemade hummus, and cilantro and parsley can awaken a dish to make it vibrant.
-Don’t be afraid to experiment and use things like ginger, turmeric, garlic, and fresh herbs like rosemary, thyme, sage, mint, or parsley.
-Make an avocado dressing with cilantro, or make a green smoothie bowl!
+For example, beets can bring a sweet, earthy richness to some homemade hummus, and cilantro and parsley can awaken a dish to make it vibrant.
+Don’t be afraid to experiment and use ingredients like ginger, turmeric, garlic, and fresh herbs like rosemary, thyme, sage, mint, or parsley.
+Make an avocado dressing with cilantro, or a spicy chimichurri sauce.

 It can be beneficial to set goals for yourself and keep track of what you accomplish.
-You’ll come to realize that it is fun and exciting to see all the new things you are exposing yourself to.
-A few possible goals could be buying five new vegetables at the store, eating meatless a few days out of the week, or even having a vegetables only day.
+You’ll come to realize that it is fun and exciting to see all the new things, to which you are exposing yourself.
+A few possible goals could be buying five new vegetables at the store, eating meatless a few days out of the week, or even having a vegetable only day.
 You could even dedicate a week to making dishes with sprouts, artichokes, cabbage, and Brussels sprouts.
-Get excited about it and step up to the challenge
+Get excited about it and step up to the challenge.